xinjuezou-whi/whi_partial_discharge_sensor/README.md

 # whi_partial_discharge_sensor
-node to read the value of Partial Distcharge sensor
+node to read the value of Partial Discharge sensor

 ## Dependency